Hours

 Dissolution and legal separation cases involving children are subject to family court orientation.
 Orientation must be scheduled at the time each new case is filed and must be attended within 30 days from the date of filing.

-Family court orientation is an informational session in which litigants are provided with an opportunity to schedule the required Consider the Children seminar and also to attend a power point presentation regarding family law matters and procedures.
-The Facilitator's power point presentation is designated to help parents understand the court process.
-Information is provided on:
+Family court orientation is an informational session in which litigants are provided with information from the court and an opportunity to schedule the required Consider the Children seminar.
+The presentation is designated to help parents understand the court process.

 Back to top